c03rad0r/test-stablechannel-tollgate-module-basic-go/src/janitor/LLDD.md

 ### InstallPackage

-* Install a package using opkg.
+* Install a package using opkg, considering the release channel.

+## Version Comparison Logic

+The `isNewerVersion` function compares the new version with the current version.
+For the stable release channel, it uses the `version` package to compare version numbers.
+If the release channel is dev, it returns an error as version comparison is not applicable for dev builds.

 ## Error Handling